fbpx

 Hurricane Ida Response

 CORE responded quickly to provide critical support to hard-hit and vulnerable communities in New Orleans.
-Our recovery efforts continue today.

-Emergency relief | 2021-now
+Emergency relief | 2021-2023

 What damage did Hurricane Ida cause in New Orleans?